egberts/truecolor/README.md

 * VTE tester - https://www.invisible-island.net/vttest/
 * Top Vim/NeoVim color scheme - https://vimcolorschemes.com/i/top

+# $COLORTERM environment variable

+This is a temporary environment variable name used by some certain terminal emulators (iTerm2, KiTTY) used as a transitory path toward full true color.
+Valid value of `$COLORTERM` is only `color`, `truecolor`, or blank.  `$COLORTERM` environment variable may even be undefined.

 # $TERM environment variable

 It is no longer a good practice to set the `$TERM` environment variable.  `$TERM` get sets by the